Stem cell therapy for stroke patients is a recent breakthrough in stroke treatment.

 If you’re interested in stem cell therapy, see if there are any clinical trials in your area.

-Where We Disagree with the Doc
+Where We Disagree with the Studies

 In this article, the doctor said that “at six months out from a stroke, you don’t expect to see any further recovery.”
-(Cue the screeching tire noise.)

 So if you can’t afford stem cell therapy, or if there are no clinical trials open right now, don’t lose hope!